dogweather/forkful/content/en/arduino/strings/converting-a-string-to-lower-case.md

 weight: 4
 ---

-## What & Why?
-Converting a string to lower case changes all uppercase letters in the text to their lowercase counterparts.
-Programmers do this for consistency, especially when comparing strings or standardizing input data.

 ## How to:
 Arduino's `String` object has a handy `toLowerCase()` method.
 Call it on your string, and just like that, it's in lowercase.